Service NSW QR Code Frequently Asked Questions

 Why do we need to use a QR Code in NSW?

-How do I apply for a Service NSW QR Code?
+How do we apply for a Service NSW QR Code?

-Once completed forward a copy of your COVID-19 Safety Plan along with the Guide Hall or Property name to email@example.com
+Once completed forward a copy of your COVID-19 Safety Plan along with the Guide Hall/ Property name to firstname.lastname@example.org

 Guide House will then get you registered and set up with a unique Service NSW QR Code.

-There are multiple Guide Halls in my District, do I need to complete a separate COVID-19 Safety Plan for each one?
+There are multiple Guide Halls in my Region or District, do I need to complete a separate COVID-19 Safety Plan for each one?

-A separate COVID-19 Safety Plan and QR Code will be required for each venue.
+Yes, a separate COVID-19 Safety Plan and Service NSW QR Code will be required for each venue or location.

 Do we need to use the QR Code for Guide Meetings?